-Box UK has supported the digital transformation of global quality-of-life service provider Sodexo for over two years, including overhauling their Employee Benefits platform to provide a stable and feature-rich offering for clients and end-users.
+Box UK has supported the digital transformation of global quality-of-life service provider Sodexo for over two years, including through the delivery of a programme of bespoke software development that helped overhaul their Employee Benefits platform, to provide a stable and feature-rich offering for clients and end-users.

 Box UK therefore worked quickly to collaboratively define a Minimum Viable Product (MVP) for the app, along with a roadmap of longer-term improvements to be implemented post-launch.